Queen Elizabeth II publicly addressed the United Kingdom and the Commonwealth nations for just the fourth time in her 66-year reign.

 — The Royal Family (@RoyalFamily) April 5, 2020

 The Queen also expressed her sincerest gratitude to those working in the National Health Service (NHS) on the frontline as well as care-workers and others selflessly performing essential services in support of the country.

-She also expressed appreciation for those practicing social and physical distancing by staying home as well as those coming together to help their communities by delivering food and parcels, checking in on neighbors, and participating in joint applause for healthcare professionals.
+She also expressed appreciation for those practicing social and physical distancing by staying home as well as those coming together to help their communities by delivering food and parcels, checking in on neighbours, and participating in joint applause for healthcare professionals.

 “I also want to thank those of you that are staying at home, thereby helping to protect the vulnerable and sparing families the pain already felt by those who have lost loved ones,” she explained.

 The Queen continued that this time of self-isolation provides an opportunity to slow down and reflect in moments of prayer or meditation.